Aloysian College, Austria

-The Aloysian College (College Aloisianum) is a private Catholic Gymnasium and Realgymnasium located in Linz, Austria.
+The Aloysian College (Kollegium Aloisianum) is a private Catholic Gymnasium and Realgymnasium located in Linz, Austria.
 Its roots are in a Jesuit seminary on the school's grounds in 1837, and the enlargement of this seminary as St. Aloysius Jesuit College in 1853.
 In 1912 the seminary took its present name, and in 1992 it became a day school open to the general populace.

 History

 Archduke Maximilian of the House of Habsburg-Este, Grand Master of the Teutonic Order, donated Maximilian's Church (Maximilianskirchlein) and the Freinberg tower, near Linz, Austria, to the Jesuits of the Austrian province in 1837.
 This was the first residence of Austrian Jesuits after their readmission into Austria after the suppression..